peoples-e/pe-epub/README.md

 # pe-epub

 "peepub" makes epubs better.
 Our goal is to make it as easy as possible to output a valid epub.
+Peepub is for Node.js

 ## JSON > EPUB
-Here's the bare minimum you (will) need to make an epub
+Here's the bare minimum you need to make an epub

 	{
 		"title" : "The Peoples E-Book",